pfunks/TCTest/test_faq.md

 ## How do I promote a post?

 At the bottom of each post is a button to "Promote".
 After clicking the button, type the number of Steem Dollars that you want to spend and click “PROMOTE”.
-The operation will require your Active or Owner key.
+The operation will require your master password or active key.

-This action cannot be undone!

 # Comments

 ## Can I earn digital tokens for commenting?

-Yes, comments that are upvoted can earn rewards just like blog posts!
+Yes, comments that are upvoted can earn rewards just like posts!

 ## How often can I comment?

-There is a 20 second wait time in between comments to prevent spam.
+There is a 20 second wait time in between comments to limit spam.

 # Economics

 ## Where do the new STEEM tokens come from?

-Blockchains like Steem and Bitcoin produce new coins each time a block is produced.
-Unlike Bitcoin though, where all of the new coins go to the block producers (often called miners), the Steem blockchain allocates a majority of the new tokens to the users for participating in the platform.
+Blockchains like Steem and Bitcoin produce new tokens each time a block is produced.
+Unlike Bitcoin, where all of the new coins go to the block producers (called miners), the Steem blockchain allocates a majority of the new tokens to a reward fund.
+The reward fund the users for participating in the platform.

 ## How many new tokens are generated by the blockchain?

-Starting with hardfork 16, the Steem blockchain began creating new tokens at a yearly inflation rate of 9.5%.
-The inflation rate has been decreasing at a rate of 0.01% every 250k blocks.
-It is set continue decreasing 0.01% every 250k blocks until it eventually reaches a rate of 0.95%, which will take approximately 20.5 years from the time hardfork 16 went into effect.
+Starting with the network's 16th hard fork in December 2016, Steem began creating new tokens at a yearly inflation rate of 9.5%.
+The inflation rate decreases at a rate of 0.01% every 250,000 blocks, and will continue decreasing at this rate until the overall inflation rate reaches 0.95%.
+This will take approximately 20.5 years from the time hard fork 16 went into effect.

 ## What is the reward pool?

-Every day, a fixed amount of money is allocated to the "rewards pool".
-These are the coins that get distributed to authors and curators for posting and voting on content.
+Every day, a fixed amount of STEEM is allocated to the network reward fund, commonly called the "reward pool".
+These are the tokens that get distributed to authors and curators for posting and voting on content.

 ## How are the new tokens distributed?

 Out of the new tokens that are generated:
-- 75% go to the rewards pool, which is split between authors and curators.
+- 75% go to the reward pool, which is split between authors and curators.
-- 15% of the new tokens are awarded to holders of Steem Power.
+- 15% of the new tokens are awarded to holders of STEEM Power.
 - The remaining 10% pays for the witnesses to power the blockchain.

 ## How is the reward pool split between authors and curators?

 Up to 25% of a post's payout is awarded to curators (the people who upvoted the post) as a reward for discovering the content.
 The other 75% is awarded to the author.
 If curators vote for a post within the first 30 minutes of it being created, a portion of their curation reward is added to the author payout.
+This portion is linear to the age of the post between 0 and 30 minutes.
+Therefore upvoting at 15 minutes old will donate half of your potential curation reward to the author.

 ## Will the rewards pool pay out more or less depending on who votes?

 When users upvote or downvote posts, they are not adding or taking money away from the reward pool.
-They are only changing how the pool is divided.
+They are only changing how the pool is allocated.
 The same amount of rewards will be paid out no matter what.

 If there is $70,000 in the rewards pool for the week - then that $70,000 is split across all of the active posts based on how many upvotes/downvotes they receive.
 If there is a post with a pending payout of $5000, then that means there is only $65,000 left to be paid to all the other posts.

-## When do I get paid?
+## When do I get paid?   <#####!
+Update as needed pending HF17 / UI !#####> 

-Posts and comments remain active for approximately 7 days.
-At the end of the 7 days, there is a brief period where the payout can be adjusted (up/down).
-Once that period is over, then you will see the payment show up in your wallet.
+Posts and comments remain active for 7 days.
+Once that period is over, then you will see the option to collect the payout, if any, in your wallet.

-## Why do the earnings for my post go up/down?
+## Why do the earnings for my post go up or down?

 The amount that is shown next to a post is a "**Potential Payout**".
 This is an estimated value of how much money the post will make based on the votes that have occurred so far.
-Until the payout window closes though, this value can go up or down.
+Depending on various factors, this value can go up or down until the payout window closes:

 - If a post receives more upvotes, the potential payout of the post can go up.
 - If a post receives more downvotes, the potential payout of the post can go down.